aaron-casper/mapmaker/README.txt

 Example: D:\SteamLibrary\steamapps\common\Besiege\Besiege_Data\CustomLevels\

 I'm going to continue building more prefabs into it as I can find time to.
-Currently the brick wall (horizontal only) and the spire are the only two I've got converted from standalone tool to module.
+Currently the brick wall and the spire are the only two I've got converted from standalone tool to module.

 Coming attractions: